 Upgraded Trajectory: Longer range with lower rate of fire.
 Gambler's Wrath: When armor declines, weapon damage increases by 400% for 10 seconds.

-MW perk is not useful in any GM difficulty, as you’ll be dead before you can use it to kill anything, most likely.
+MW perk on Retaliation of Garretus is not useful in any GM difficulty, as you’ll be dead before you can use it to kill anything, most likely.
 Could be useful if it was like Shock Treatment, in that it would proc anytime your armor takes damage, but seems to function more like Emergency Power, in that it only activates when suit health is critical, at which point a Machine Pistol is not going to save you, even with 400% extra damage.

 Upgraded Fulcrum: High rate of fire and decent striking power.
 Striker's Savagery: Hitting an enemy at point-blank range increases weapon and melee damage by 135% for 5 seconds.

-The biggest damage increase available for a melee Interceptor, as the 135% weapon and melee damage from the MW perk double dip, giving you a total of 270% extra damage for 5 seconds.
+Unending Battle has the biggest damage increase available for a melee Interceptor, as the 135% weapon and melee damage from the MW perk double dip, giving you a total of 270% extra damage for 5 seconds.
 Perk says it activates when shooting an enemy from point blank range, but the actual range to trigger the perk seems to be medium (5-15 meters).
 Also a useful proc for Badge of Devastation if you have a better stat stick of this than Vassa’s Surprise.

 Upgraded Hailstorm: The least accurate machine pistol, but also the fastest.
 On a melee hit, gain 100% ammo in the magazine.

-In the running with Rolling Carnage as the optimal gun to proc Badge of Devastation.
+Vassa's Surprise is in the running with Rolling Carnage as the optimal gun to proc Badge of Devastation.
 Highest RPM gun in the game, and the MW perk of refilling the mag with a melee hit is a nice combination with either Ranger melee weapon.
 Extra mag size and damage are preferred rolls.

 Upgraded Torrent: Accuracy improves the longer you fire.
 Consumes two ammo per shot.
 Base magazine size is increased by 100% and base damage is increased by 100%.

-In my personal opinion, this is the most fun gun in the entire game.
+In my personal opinion, Endless Siege is the most fun gun in the entire game.
 Takes a while to spool up and start firing, even compared to other autocannons, but once it does it feels like it might never stop.
 Base magazine size is 400 rounds, and with inscriptions and components that can be increased to over 1000 rounds.
 If you choose your targets wisely, you can go through an entire mission without having to reload, just by picking up ammo packs.
 Consuming 2 ammo per shot makes no sense.

 Upgraded Cloudburst: Excellent rate of fire.
 Striker's Fury: Hitting enemies increases weapon damage by 16% for 5 seconds.
 Stacks to 10.